Georgia Archives: 2012 closure

 On Sept.
 13, 2012, Georgia Secretary of State, Brian Kemp, announced that the Georgia Archive would close to the public as of Nov.
 1, 2012.
 Reason for the closure was cited as a 3% budget cut ($732,626).
-Public access to records would be limited to scheduled appointments, with details for said appointments not yet announced.
+Public access to records would be limited to scheduled appointments.
 SOS Kemp stated that he regretted the closure and would "fight during this legislative session to have this cut restored."

 The decision to close the archive to the public was met with backlash from the public, as well as organizations for archivists, librarians, genealogists, and other scholarly groups.
 A Facebook page called Georgians Against Closing State Archives gained over 2,000 members in less than a week and a petition on Change.org collected over 17,000 signatures.

 On October 18, 2012, Governor Deal issued a press release announcing that the Georgia Archives would remain open.
 The Secretary of State's budget would receive $125,000, which would allow the Archive to remain open through June 2013.
 After this time, the state would seek to turn the Archives over to the University System of Georgia.
 The money added to the Secretary of State's budget was not enough to prevent layoffs.
-Five employees were scheduled to lose their jobs on November 1.
+Five employees lost their jobs on November 1.